Nischalj10/nlp-models/readme.md

-building makemore and other stuff
+building makemore using multiple nlp techniques (from probabilistic methods all the way upto transformers) and other stuff